 NSW and ACT Hereditary Cancer Registry

-The HCR also provides these services to family members who may be at risk, and their doctors.
+The HCR focuses on hereditary colorectal cancers syndromes and provides a screening reminder service.
 Find out more about the Hereditary Cancer Registry at What does the HCR do?

 The HCR includes data for people at risk of hereditary cancer syndromes, including:

 - Familial adenomatous polyposis (FAP)

 - Lynch syndrome (previously known as HNPCC)